 20. No Man is an Island – Thomas Merton

 Written by a Catholic monk, this book is packed with so much wisdom on spirituality and living life well, that you could sit with this book for a year and just scratch the surface.
 (Link to No Man is an Island).

 21. Linchpin – Seth Godin – Books to Read in Your 20s

 Love me some Seth Godin.
 Really this whole list could just be books from him.
 Linchpin might be the most encouraging, challenging, and thought-provoking kick-in-the-pants you’ll ever read.
 Be challenged to take chances, fail, and become indispensable.
 (Link to Linchpin)

-21. The Book of Awesome – Neil Pasricha – Books to Read in Your 20s
+23. The Book of Awesome – Neil Pasricha – Books to Read in Your 20s

 One.
 This book is hilarious and insightful.